 Other Airports and Ports

-Travellers entering or leaving the Community through other airports or ports and who are required to make a cash declaration should contact the customs authorites at the specified port or airport or contact Traditional Own Resources, International, CAP and Support, Nenagh - 067 63210.
+Travellers entering or leaving the Community through other airports or ports and who are required to make a cash declaration should contact the customs authorites at the specified port or airport or contact International, Traditional Own Resources (TOR), Transit and Support Branch, Nenagh - 067 63210.